michalbogacz/scala-bazel-monorepo/README.md

 bazel run //projects/service-1/src/main:push
 ```

-# Multilanguage
+## Multilanguage

-Although this repository is not providing example for many languages, it's possible to incorporate many languages in one project.
+Despite this repository is not providing example for many languages, it's possible to incorporate many languages in one project.
 For example in this project I could add frontend or microservices in many languages (GoLang, Java, C++....).